smartdevicelink/sdl_core_guides/docs/Developing the HMI UI/index.md

 ## First Steps

 Before starting the development of the SDL HMI user interface, there are a few RPC prerequisites that are required.
-Please refer to the guide `Getting Started Part 2`, which covers establishing a connection to SDL Core, registering the HMI's sub-components, and subscribing to SDL Core notifications.

 The minimum prerequisites to connect your SDL compatible user interface are: